Skip to main content

 Healthcare is big business and, together with social services and education, is one of the top 3 employers in rural communities according to the U.S. Census Bureau article Beyond the Farm: Rural Industry Workers in America.
 Because the healthcare sector is a major economic contributor and a sought-out amenity for businesses and individuals looking to move into a community, the input of healthcare leadership is important to local development efforts.

 Healthcare leaders' participation in activities such as county/regional boards and leadership institutes can promote local healthcare awareness among current and developing leaders.
-By conducting an economic impact analysis, they can inform other community leaders and the community at large about the jobs and dollars brought into the community through healthcare services.
+By conducting an economic impact analysis, they can inform other community leaders and the community at large about the economic impact of the healthcare delivery system.

 How can communities illustrate the importance of healthcare to our local economy?

 An economic impact study of healthcare in a rural community will illustrate the importance of healthcare to the local economy.
-With an economic impact study, healthcare and community leaders can demonstrate, with local data, the significance of the healthcare system to the community.
-This can help community members fully understand the importance of the entire health sector, any component of the health sector, or a specific health organization.
+Using local data in the impact study, healthcare and community leaders can demonstrate the significance of the healthcare system to the community.
+This can help community members understand the importance of the entire health sector, any component of the health sector, or a specific healthcare organization.

 An economic impact study can engage the community to be involved in local healthcare issues.
 Outcomes of a community economic impact study may include engaging the community to: